 In-Situ Wall Openings

-CABER will be built with six 3 m x 3 m openings (4 along the south façade, 2 along the west façade) which will accommodate long term in-situ testing of both heat and moisture transfer within the assemblies over multiple years.
-Each opening is wired to monitor up to 64 sensors which will be continuously monitored and the data recorded.
-Additionally, active systems integrated into the building envelope can be tested within the southern facing openings.
-Finally, 2 southern openings will be connected to 3 m by 3 m rooms on the inside of the facility, which will allow different and controlled interior conditions, as well as testing the impact of new building envelope designs on the building occupant’s comfort.
+CABER is built with six 3 m x 3 m openings (four along the south façade, two along the west façade) which accommodates long term in-situ testing of both heat and moisture transfer within the assemblies over multiple years.
+Each opening is wired to host up to 64 sensors which are continuously monitored and recorded.

 Material Property Testing:

-In addition to the large scale test apparatuses being designed and built in CABER to test large building envelope assemblies, a full suite of small scale systems have been built/purchased for use within CABER, and are detailed below.
+In addition to the large scale test apparatuses being designed and built in CABER to test large building envelope assemblies, a full suite of small scale systems have been built/purchased for use within CABER and are detailed below.

 Guarded Hot Plate